shdlabs/SSTorytime/docs/API.md

 * `GetDBNodePtrMatchingName(ctx PoSST,chap,src string) []NodePtr` - returns a list of node pointers to names matching the input string as a substring

-* `GetDBNodePtrMatchingNCC(ctx PoSST,chap,nm string ,cn []string) []NodePtr` - returns a list of node pointers to nodes matching the combined input string, filtered by chapter and context strategy matches. *This is currently a simple substring match, but is intended to offer more sophisticated fuzzy matching in future.* [See demo](https://github.com/markburgess/SSTorytime/blob/main/src/demo_pocs/search_by_name.go)
+* `GetDBNodeContextsMatchingArrow(ctx PoSST,chap string,cn []string,searchtext string,arrow ArrowPtr) map[string][]NodePtr` - returns a list of node pointers classified by context, which match the type of arrow, combined with name, filtered by chapter and context strategy matches.
+The arrow name is ow we represent effective type/role of node results in SST.

 * `GetDBNodeByNodePtr(ctx PoSST,db_nptr NodePtr) Node` - Return the full node details from its pointer.

+* `GetDBNodeByContext(ctx PoSST,chap string,cn []string,searchtext string) map[[]string][]NodePtr` - returns a hash map of nodes, whose map key is a context array and whose value is a list of node pointers, filtered by the search text.

 * `GetDBArrowsMatchingArrowName(ctx PoSST,s string) []ArrowPtr` - Find a list of arrows matching the given name as a substring.